litestar-org/polyfactory/docs/usage/fields.rst

 The ``PostGenerated`` Field
 ---------------------------

-The :class:`PostGenerated <polyfactory.PostGenerated>` class allows for post generating fields based on already generated values of other (non post generated) fields.
+The :class:`PostGenerated <polyfactory.fields.PostGenerated>` class allows for post generating fields based on already generated values of other (non post generated) fields.
 In most cases this pattern is best avoided, but for the few valid cases the PostGenerated helper is provided.
 For example: